castroian/castroian.github.io/index.md

 I am a first-generation Filipino 🇵🇭 graduate student born and raised in the East Bay Area.
 Growing up in a community significantly shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- offer great possibilities for upward mobility, but access to these fields is particularly limited for students who are low-income, first-generation, or just generally non-traditional.
 Most of my professional experience has been as an educator in this space, motivated by my own lack of access to STEM opportunities growing up and my struggles to find a community in the field.
 Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and students in non-computing majors to build interest in CS/DS skills while also emphasizing the social impact of data and technology.

 I am skilled at statistical analysis (research and survey design, hypothesis testing, causal inference), programming (algorithms and data structures in Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and machine learning).
 I also have experience working as a photojournalist and tech policy reporter, having covered topics including Section 230, the 2022 University of California UAW strike, and People's Park protests.
 My photos have been published by outlets including the SF Chronicle, SF Examiner, Berkeleyside, Berkeley Times, Street Spirit, and KQED.
-You can see my work on my [Instagram](https://instagram.com/ianshootsphotos), and you can find some of my data projects in the section below.
+You can see my work on my [Instagram](https://instagram.com/ianshootsphotos) or my portfolio at the bottom of this page, and you can find some of my data projects in the section below.

 My broad interests can be distilled into the three following areas: